Head Above the Water

 The first single from the album "Wedding of a Friend" was released on 7 April 2020.

+Critical reception

-Critical receptionHead Above the Water was met with "universal acclaim" reviews from critics.
+Head Above the Water was met with "universal acclaim" reviews from critics.
 At Metacritic, which assigns a weighted average rating out of 100 to reviews from mainstream publications, this release received an average score of 82, based on 8 reviews.
 Aggregator Album of the Year gave the album a 79 out of 100 based on a critical consensus of 9 reviews.
 AnyDecentMusic? gave the release 7.6 out of 10.